andrebergvind/cyclistic-bike-share-analysis/README.md

 1. **Promote the long-term value of annual memberships during peak casual rider seasons**

+Launch targeted summer and weekend campaigns, the periods casual riders showcase highest frequency in use of the service.
-Launch targeted summer and weekend campaigns demonstrating how frequent casual riders could reduce overall ride costs and gain additional benefits by switching to annual memberships.
+Emphasize how frequent casual riders could reduce overall ride costs and gain additional benefits by switching to annual memberships.

 2. **Offer limited-time incentives encouraging casual riders to transition into annual members**